-Under the terms of our Long Term Incentive Plan ("LTIP"), we have issued shares of restricted shares and restricted share units to our employees.
-On the date that these restricted shares and restricted share units vest, we provide such employees the option to withhold, via a net exercise provision pursuant to our applicable restricted share award agreements and the LTIP, the number of vested shares (based on the closing price of our common shares on such vesting date) equal to the minimum statutory tax liability owed by such grantee.
-The shares withheld from the grantees to settle their tax liability are reallocated to the number of shares available for issuance under the LTIP.
-The following table outlines the total number of shares withheld during fiscal year 2015 and the average price paid per share.
+Under the terms of our Long Term Incentive Plan ("LTIP"), we have issued shares of restricted shares to our employees.
+On the date that these restricted shares vest, we provide such employees the option to sell shares to cover their tax liability, via a net exercise provision pursuant to our applicable restricted share award agreements and the LTIP, either the number of vested shares (based on the closing price of our common shares on such vesting date) equal to the minimum statutory tax liability owed by such grantee or up to the maximum statutory tax liability for such grantee.
+The Company may repurchase the restricted shares sold by the grantees to settle their tax liability.
+The repurchased shares are reallocated to the number of shares available for issuance under the LTIP.
+The following table outlines the total number of shares purchased during fiscal year 2016 and the average price paid per share.